bluday/impart/README.md

-# impart
+# Impart

-Multi-purpose and platform-agnostic chat program with various app implementations.
+A multi-purpose chat program with separate app clients.

 Screenshots of the discontinued UWP app: